oconnor-ryan/E2E2/README.md

 > messages.

 ## Current Objectives
+1. When creating chats, make sure that IndexedDB for Chat Object Store is in sync with server.
-1. Allow asyncronous encrypted messages to be sent between users.
+2. Allow asyncronous encrypted messages to be sent between users.

 ## Future Objectives
 1. Add method to backup account in case they accidentally clear their browser.